Our Mini Plush Lop Story

 If you don’t live near New England we are happy to point you in the right direction.
-There are many great MPL breeders in the US.
-For the past two years we have been compiling a list of good MPL breeders…..Once the breeders have given us their permission we will publish the full list.
-Additionally, if you need a French lop or a Rex or a Conti or an English Angora or a mini satin rabbit, we have partners worldwide and we are happy to refer you.
+There are many great MPL breeders in the USA and worldwide.
+Since 2019 we have been compiling a list of good MPL breeders.
+The list is refreshed bi-annually in January.
+Additionally, if you need a French lop or a Rex or a Conti or an Netherland Dwarf or an English Angora or a mini satin rabbit, we have friends worldwide and we are happy to refer you.
 Just email us at LustersLops@gmail.com and we will find any breed that you want.